brazso/coherence-cache-manager/README.md

   		<constructor-arg ref="cacheConfig" />
   </bean>
 ```
+Unless 'constructor-arg' element is added, DefaultCoherenceConfig project class is used.
 If you want to use a different bean id than 'cacheManager', make sure you edit the 'cache-manager' property of the cache config element.

 ```xml
  <cache:annotation-driven cache-manager="myCacheManager"/>